 CR/NC courses are noted as such in the course descriptions.
 A student may repeat a CR/NC course in which a grade of NC is received.
-CR/NC courses may be counted toward graduation as elective hours up to a maximum of 12 hours, but such courses may not count toward completion of major or general education requirements unless that is noted specifically in the course description or list of program requirements.
+CR/NC courses, if they are at or above the 1000-level, may be counted toward graduation as elective hours up to a maximum of 12 hours, but such courses may not count toward completion of major or general education requirements unless that is noted specifically in the course description or list of program requirements.